 Originally, the City Hall of Cádiz was located in the well-known Pópulo neighbourhood, within the walled enclosure of the city.
 It has now stood on the same site since the 17th century.

-The building, dating from 1799, was renovated and replaced by the current one.
+The building a great visit, dates from 1799 and was renovated and replaced by the current one.

-It is a building to see in Cádiz that gives the sensation of being elevated, due to the difference in the colour of the stone of the arcades that welcome you inside and the upper façade, white and neoclassical in style, which simulates a parthenon in its centre.
+It is among the things to do in Cadiz that gives the sensation of being elevated, due to the difference in the colour of the stone of the arcades that welcome you inside and the upper façade, white and neoclassical in style, which simulates a parthenon in its centre.
 A tower crowns this building which, at night, is especially beautiful because of its illumination, its clock glows white in the dark while its edge and its hours are highlighted by the golden colour that adorns it.

 – Plaza San Juan de Dios

-The primitive Plaza Mayor to be seen in Cádiz, which was also called La Corredera, was located, as was common in medieval cities, outside the city walls and close to one of the access gates, in this case the primitive Puerta del Mar, today known as Arco del Pópulo.
+The primitive Plaza Mayor, which was also called La Corredera, was located, as was common in medieval cities, outside the city walls and close to one of the access gates, in this case the primitive Puerta del Mar, today known as Arco del Pópulo.

 Its irregular layout is conditioned by the fact that it coincides with one of the mouths of the old arm of the sea, which originally crossed what is now the island of Cádiz.